GOP secures all elected statewide offices in Louisiana, after Republican victories Saturday

 Saturday’s election completes the shaping of Louisiana’s executive branch, where most incumbents didn’t seek reelection and opened the door for new leadership in some of the most powerful positions.

+Also for the Republicans, Lt.
+Gov. Billy Nungesser and Commissioner of Agriculture and Forestry Mike Strain were reelected last month and Tim Temple was elected insurance commissioner.

-Despite a low early voting turnout, Saturday's election caught the eye of Trump, who endorsed the Republican candidates in each of the three statewide races.
+Despite a low voter turnout, Saturday's election caught the eye of Trump, who endorsed the Republican candidates in each of the three statewide races.

 The three Republicans “are outstanding in every way and have my complete and total endorsement,” Trump said in a statement issued by the Louisiana Republican Party.

 Murrill, a Republican, will replace her boss, Jeff Landry, when he becomes governor in January.
-Murrill's opponent was Lindsey Cheek, a New Orleans-based trial attorney.
+Murrill's opponent in the attorney general race was Lindsey Cheek, a New Orleans-based trial attorney.

 The attorney general represents the state in a variety of legal disputes.
 However, Landry often made statewide and national headlines in the role, including his support for legislation banning gender-affirming medical care for transgender youths and a near-total abortion ban with no exceptions for cases of rape and incest.